Blaeedi/MyTrend/terms-of-service.md

 4. Changes
 We reserve the right to update these terms at any time.

-For any questions, contact us at [YOUR EMAIL].
+For any questions, contact us at [information.mytrend@gmail.com].